Shepherd-Gregory/confidence_rich_mapping/README.md

-# Information-theoretic robot exploration using confidence-rich mutual information (CRMI)
+# A simple implementation of Confidence-rich Mapping using histogram approximation

 ## README

-This repo is preserved for the CRMI-based robot exploration.
+This repo is preserved for CRM codes.

-The code and examples are with Matlab and will be released soon.
+The codes and examples are with Matlab and will be released soon.